-

 Important information

 When applying you will be required to provide a short sample of your writing.
-This will be an example of your original writing, in any form or genre (poetry, prose, non-fiction etc).
-You may have completed this work for your BA or for any other purpose.
-It may have been published.
-Please keep the length of the document at approximately 1,000 words of prose or approximately three sides of A4 if in another form such as poetry or scriptwriting.
-It’s important you keep to the word count.
-It does not have to be a complete piece and it may be a work in progress.
+This will be an example of your original writing in any form or genre, maximum 1000 words (or 3 A4 pages for scripts and poems).
+You may have completed this work for your BA or for any other purpose or it may have been published.
 Please attach this as part of your supporting documents.

-Beyond seeking employment as a writer or an arts professional, you might wish to consider several other options, and your tutors and the University Careers and Employment Service will be happy to explore these with you.
-Freelancing, or setting up a business, for example, is a career path chosen by many.
-By these means, the MA Creative Writing will prepare you for a wide variety of roles and positions.
-The Careers and Employment Service will advise you on all of these possibilities, while the University also offers business incubation units for graduates.
+Our programme is unique in being orientated towards your future as a writer whilst pushing you creatively and conceptually.
+Beyond working as a writer and an arts professional, you can consider several other options, such as freelancing or setting us a business in the arts, and your tutors and the University Careers and Employment Service will be happy to explore these with you.
+The MA Creative Writing will prepare you for a wide variety of roles and positions while the Careers and Employment Service will advise you on all of these possibilities.
+The University also offers business incubation units for graduates.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.